I have lots of experience with DIY plumbing and am here to share my tips and step-by-step pictorial guides with you.

 In a word, vibration.
-In older homes that have replaced the under sink plumbing with PVC style pipes the vibration of the garbage disposal can cause the joins to work free and leak.
+In older homes that have replaced the under-sink plumbing with PVC-style pipes, the vibration of the garbage disposal can cause the joints to work free and leak.
 It is actually a very common problem that has brought with it some unnecessary and pretty high plumbing bills.
-There is no such thing as a "cheap plumber" unless it's you.
+There is no such thing as a "cheap plumber"—unless it's you.

-That Tiny Disposal Leak Became a Big Problem
+A Tiny Disposal Leak Can Cause Big Problems

-To find the leak location, you may need to backtrack from where the under sink puddle has developed.
-Often times the water will begin where the vibration of the disposal has breached the pipes, but then travel along the pipe path only to drip a foot away from the actual leak site.
-A couple of things to keep in mind when looking for the leak site are:
+To find the leak location, you may need to backtrack from where the under-sink puddle has developed.
+Oftentimes, the water will begin where the vibration of the disposal has breached the pipes, but then travel along the pipe path only to drip a foot away from the actual leak site.
+Here are a couple of things to keep in mind when looking for the leak site.

 - The pipe may have a vibration leak in more than one place, so be sure to check the entire pipe path just in case.